CARES Act Employment Considerations

 Since this determination is fact based and situational, please discuss with legal counsel.

-8. What time periods should borrowers use to determine their number of employees and payroll costs?
+9. What time period should borrowers use to determine their number of employees and payroll costs?
 For seasonal employers, what time periods determine eligibility?

-For purposes of applying an employee-based size standard, borrowers may use their average employment over the previous 12 months or from calendar year 2019, or for seasonal employers, a 12-week period between February 15, 2019, or March 1, 2019, and ending June 30, 2019.
-Alternatively, borrowers may elect to use the SBA’s usual calculation: the average number of employees per pay period in the 12 completed calendar months prior to the date of the loan application (or the average number of employees for each of the pay periods that the business has been operational, if it has not been operational for 12 months).
+For purposes of applying the employee based size standard, borrowers may use their average employment over the previous 12 months or from calendar year 2019, or for seasonal employers, the 12-week period between February 15, 2019, or March 1, 2019 and ending June 30, 2019.
+Alternatively, borrowers may elect to use the SBA’s usual calculation: the average number of employees per pay period in the 12 completed calendar months prior to the date of the loan application (or the average number of employees for each of the pay periods that the business has been operational, if the business has not been operational for 12 months).

 For purposes of determining whether a seasonal employer is eligible and in operation as of February 15, 2020, a lender may consider whether the seasonal employer was in operation: